-An award available to a full time undergraduate female student with proven financial need who is a resident of Ocean County.
-The recipient must be re-entering post-secondary education after a period of time off.
+An award available to two full time undergraduate female students with proven financial need who are residents of Ocean County.
+The recipients must be re-entering post-secondary education after a period of time off.
+Therefore will not be awarded to a traditional freshman entering GCU immediately upon graduation from high school.